zhengwu/PSC_Pipeline/README.md

 This PSC pipeline is developed with the help of [scilpy](https://github.com/scilus/scilpy) under python 2.7.
 So to use this PSC pipeline, an old python 2 scilpy should be installed first.
-Here I breifly describe how to install and use it.
+Here I breifly describe how to install and use PSC.